HarshKorde5/BackendStructureProject/Readme.md

 ## Connect MongoDB to our project

-Create MongoDB Atlas account
+Create MongoDB Atlas account.

-Get your connection string with username and password
+Get your connection string with username and password.

+Add the string as MONGODB_URI in `.env` file.

 Install the following packages :